-David Newland is a writer, musician and host with a passion for the Canadian experience.
+David Newland is a writer, adventurer, musician and host with a passion for the Canadian experience.

 As a singer, story-teller and poet, David Newland is whimsical and poignant.
 His songwriting constantly returns to nature, to small towns and old ways, but with a contemporary, up-beat delivery on ukulele or guitar.
 His stage patter is unique: random, funny, and profound — sometimes in a single spontaneous sentence.
 He frequently performs selections of ‘Zen Canadiana’ poetry as spoken word pieces.